mshah0686/MacMusicControl/README.md

 # Intro
 My music control keys on my laptop broke so it's annoying to change music by changing apps while working.Instead, I wanted to build something cool instead.

-Hexiwear is an IOT wearable device with a multitude of sensors and BLE suppurt.
+Hexiwear is an IOT wearable device with a multitude of sensors and BLE support.
 The project captures the XYZ acceleration, predicts gestures using `sklearn` libraries, and controls music with Apple OSA scripting.

 # Data Gathering
 The Hexiwear was programed to send XYZ data at 100Hz over serial (done in Python which is super cool for an embedded system.)